nelson123-lab/my-Data-Science-learnings/A\B testing/Readme.md

 7. **Objective Analysis Over Gut Feeling**: While making a decision is straightforward, ensuring it is the correct one involves careful analysis and consideration of facts.
 A/B testing replaces gut feeling and speculation with objective analysis.

 In summary, A/B testing embodies the principle that while decision-making might be straightforward, ensuring the decisions are correct is more complex.
 It provides a structured, data-driven approach to discerning the most effective choice among alternatives, aligning perfectly with the ethos of making the 'right' decisions.

+## When not to use A/B Test

+1) Lack of proper infrastructure - Having a data engineering infrastructure is reliable ( Smaller companies won't have the dedicated infrastructure to conduct complex A/B Tests).
+2) Lack of Impact - Is the benefit or the profit it's gonna get way more than the time and resources to conduct the test?
+3) Lack of traffic - We won't be able to conduct an A/B Test without having enough users using a feature.
+4) Lack of Conviction - Different variations of the same feature might be required in the testing process when we are doing A/B testing for a high-traffic and high-value feature. ( Add to cart, Buy now buttons in most of the top e-commerce platforms.)
+5) Lack of isolation - An isolation is required for a test to work properly.